sremedios/phinet/README.md

 `--o`: Path to location where the weights will be saved

 `--numcores`: Number of cores to use in parallel preprocessing:
+    * 1 refers to 1 core
+    * 2 refers to 2 cores

-    - -1 refers to all cores
+    * -1 refers to all cores
-    - -2 refers to all but one core
+    * -2 refers to all but one core
-    - 2 refers to 2 cores

 Example usage:
 `python train.py --task modality --traindir data/train/ --o weights/modality/ --numcores -1`